Zinc

 Zinc has various functions in the body:

-- Zinc is a component of various enzymes in the body.
-Enzymes are substances necessary to enable processes in the body.
+- Zinc is part of various enzymes in the body.
+Enzymes are substances needed to enable processes in the body.

-- Zinc is responsible for the formation of proteins and the growth and renewal of tissues and cells.
+- Zinc is responsible for the building of proteins and the growth and renewal of tissue and cells.

 - Zinc plays a role in metabolism.